MichaelRichens/AppCentre2023/README.md

 The central problem the site addresses is the complicated purchasing options for the GFI software it sells.
 These products are sold on a per user subscription basis, with tiered pricing, optional extensions, and pro-rata modification of subscriptions between renewal dates.
 This makes it complex for the end user to price up the software they wish to purchase.

 The AppCentre website uses a configuration system where the user enters the details of what they want to purchase into a form, and the site calculates the quote for them and bundles it into a single custom product that can be checked out.
 It also includes a system to save links to previous configurations so that they can be sent to customers at renewal time, or in response to an enquiry.

+The site is designed to be tightly focussed on selling these products in as few steps as possible, and for this reason I implemented it as a completely custom site, rather than using a shopping cart package.